 Eye Trauma.
 Injuries and blunt force to the eye can damage the trabecular meshwork, the drainage system of the eyes.
 Other results of injuries can include inflammation, lens displacement, intraocular bleeding, and cataracts, all of which can lead to glaucoma.

-What are the Signs of Glaucoma in Dogs?
+What Are the First Signs of Glaucoma in Dogs?

 Squinting or blinking more often.
 Dogs may squint because of mild eye pain as pressure begins to increase.
 It’s often mistaken for dust or dry eye, but it can be the first warning sign.